jondot/webogram/README.md

 # Webogram

 Snap web pages through Instagram inspired filters.
+You can use this to generate wallpapers for phone and desktop, icons, and [book covers](leanpub.com/the-little-metrics-book).

 ## Quick start